University campus in Maine

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Computer Science Degree Programs in Maine
+Best Associate's Computer Science programs

-Southern Maine Community College — South Portland, ME
+#1Southern Maine Community CollegeSouth Portland, ME

-Hakia Insight: Southern Maine Community College's partnerships with MaineHealth and IDEXX Laboratories mean clinical informatics and bioinformatics job placements are pre-negotiated; students often graduate with employer-sponsored roles in healthcare IT rather than competing in generic tech labor markets.
+Hakia insight.
+Southern Maine Community College's partnerships with MaineHealth and IDEXX Laboratories mean clinical informatics and bioinformatics job placements are pre-negotiated; students often graduate with employer-sponsored roles in healthcare IT rather than competing in generic tech labor markets.

 At the associate's level, you'll build genuine programming skills through hands-on coursework in languages like Python, Java, and C++, with a strong emphasis on both software development fundamentals and practical problem-solving.
 SMCC's computer science program is particularly valued by University of Maine System schools, which actively recruit transfer students and guarantee junior-year standing for graduates of the AS program.
 Students consistently land internships at regional tech companies and healthcare IT departments before graduating, giving you real experience to put on applications.
 The program balances theory with lab work, so you're not just learning concepts—you're debugging code and building projects that matter.
 Many graduates either transfer to complete a bachelor's degree or move directly into support roles, systems administration, or junior developer positions across Maine's growing tech sector.